 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-The behaviorist that worked with Ginger for us, suggested using the Pet Convincer.
+The trainer that worked with Ginger for us, suggested using the Pet Convincer.
 This tool has been a life-changing training tool for us.
 The Pet Convincer is simply a small hand-held air compressor used to stop bad behaviors in dogs.
+(Update: there are newer training tools that work better than the Pet Convincer, such as the Doggy Don’t)